-Remembering the craziest, funniest, coolest, and cheesiest wrestlers of the 80’s.
-Here’s what they’re up to now.
+Remembering the craziest, funniest, coolest, and cheesiest wrestlers of the

 Many of them will never be forgotten.
 Some of them will.
 They are the WWF wrestlers of the 80’s.
 Many of them transformed the wrestling federation into a dynamite entertainment spectacle.
 Many of them are remembered for their wrestling techniques, and many of them are remembered for their strange gimmicks, humorous catchphrases, or unforgettable sidekicks.
 Here’s a trip down memory lane to remember these old school wrestlers and to find out what they’re up to now.